Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-The first thing you need to consider is the type of tank for your Betta.
+The first thing you need to consider is the right type of tank for your betta.
 You might be thinking of a bowl, but I hope you reconsider.
-Keeping your Betta in a bowl is a bad idea.
-For one thing, bowls are generally too small for Betta fish.
+Keeping your betta in a bowl is a bad idea.
+For one thing, bowls are generally too small for betta fish.

-Betta are tropical fish, so keeping them in an unheated bowl means they are subject to low temperatures which can cause stress and ultimately illness and death.
+Bettas are tropical fish, and they need a filter and heater just like any other tropical fish.
+Keeping them in an unheated bowl means they are subject to low temperatures which can cause stress and ultimately illness and death.